soheil-khorram/DNN-based-speech-enhancement/README.rst

    (2) Causal and non-causal convolutional networks.

-   (3) Thre different styles of enhancement: vanila, spectral subtraction and Wiener
+   (3) Three different styles of enhancement: vanilla, spectral-subtraction and Wiener.
+Vanilla CNN directly generates the enhanced signal from the input noisy signal; spectral-subtraction-style CNN first predicts noise and then generates the enhanced signal by subtracting noise from the noisy signal; Wiener-style CNN generates an optimal mask for suppressing noise.

 How to run it?
 --------------

 Contains all codes related to the paper:

 [1] Nursadul M., Khorram S., Hansen J., "Convolutional Neural Network-based Speech Enhancement for Cochlear Implant Recipients", Interspeech, 2019.